 The facility, however, cannot be used for investing abroad, according to NRB.
-Banks can issue credit cards with limits up to $10,000 on condition the transactions are settled in foreign exchange terms.
+Banks can issue credit cards with limits up to $10,000 on the condition the transactions are settled in foreign exchange terms.
 This will help people going abroad for visit/treatment purposes.
-Earlier, people would only get dollar credit card with limits up to $5,000.
+Earlier, people would only get a dollar credit card with limits up to $5,000.

-According to the directive, if a person has received approval to carry a certain amount of foreign exchange while travelling abroad, but has not spent all the money, s/he can adjust the expenditure made through credit cards.
+According to the directive, if a person has received approval to carry a certain amount of foreign exchange while traveling abroad, but has not spent all the money, s/he can adjust the expenditure made through credit cards.

-While issuing credit cards, commercial and development banks have been asked to get a written commitment from the receivers that they would be ready to face action as per the Foreign Exchange Regulation Act if they fail abide by the conditions.
-As of Mid-June, commercial banks have issued 55,564 credit cards, while number of debit cards issued by banks and financial institutions stands at 3.97 million.
+While issuing credit cards, commercial and development banks have been asked to get a written commitment from the receivers that they would be ready to face action as per the Foreign Exchange Regulation Act if they fail to abide by the conditions.
+As of Mid-June, commercial banks have issued 55,564 credit cards, while the number of debit cards issued by banks and financial institutions stands at 3.97 million.

 It is a good sign that trading online is a most essential part of new business trends around the world and it may help small companies to obtain their necessary purchase in no time as online transactions are almost real-time activities and speed up the process of payment.